 Chinese Seminary Studies

-Columbia Biblical Seminary offers a range of non-credit courses, two for-credit certificates, and three credit-bearing degrees fully online in Chinese.
+Columbia Biblical Seminary offers a range of non-credit courses, one for-credit certificate, and three credit-bearing degrees fully online in Chinese.
 These options are designed to equip Chinese church leaders with a high quality and affordable theological education.
 This program prepares these leaders to serve their congregations more effectively and to fulfill the Great Commission by offering classes specifically tailored to their needs.
 The program design consists of three “building blocks” that allow students to complete the level of study that meets their needs while moving seamlessly between elements of the program without repetition or loss of time.
 The non-credit diplomas in Bible and Missions consists of six courses each.
-The Bible and Theology Certificate and the Biblical Ministry Certificate are fully-accredited ten-course curricula that serve as bridge options for some students.
+The Bible and Theology Certificate is a fully-accredited eight-course curricula that serves as a bridge option for some students.
 The Master of Arts (Missiological Studies), Master of Arts (Theological Studies) and the Master of Arts in Bible Exposition are fully-accredited sixteen-course degrees that allow students to tailor their studies to their individual ministries.

-The European School of Culture and Theology: Korntal, Germany
+European School of Culture and Theology (ESCT): Korntal, Germany

 The European School of Culture and Theology (ESCT) began as a partnership between Columbia International University and the Arbeitsgemeinschaft Evangelikaler Missionen (AEM).
 In 1978 AEM launched a program of continuing education for missionaries which matured in 1985 into the Freie Hochschule für Mission (FHM).
 Shortly thereafter, a desire to offer university credit led to discussions exploring a partnership with CIU.
 In 1990, a credit-offering program of FHM was recognized as an extension site of CIU and in 1994 CIU-Korntal was established as a complete degree site of CIU.
 When the Akademie für Weitmission Korntal (AWM) was founded as the successor to FHM in 2000, an integral aspect of AWM was the continuation of the partnership agreement with CIU.